Explicit and compact representations for the Green's function and the Solution of Linear Difference Equations with variable coefficients: Appendices

 \section{Appendices}

-\begin{appendices} In the Appendix \ref{Appendix: ProofsOfPropositions}, we provide proofs for some statements and formulas referred to in the paper.
-In Appendix \ref{Appendix: Algorithms}, we provide the algorithm which builds and verifies the Leibnizian compact representation of Hessenbergians in (\ref{compact-form}).
+\begin{appendices} In Appendix \ref{Appendix: ProofsOfPropositions}, we provide proofs for the results reported in the main body of the paper.
+The infinite Gaussian elimination algorithm is presented in Appendix \ref{Appendix: IGE}.
+Finally, in Appendix \ref{Appendix: Algorithms}, we provide two algorithms translated into automatically executable computer programs.
+The first, constructs and verifies the Leibnizian compact representation of Hessenbergians in eq. (\ref{compact-form}).
+The second, constructs the Leibnizian representation of the Green's function $H(t,r)$ on $\FZ$, followed by the corresponding representation of the general solution of a VC-LDE($p$).